The Slatington News:

 16 January 1878 Schlauch became sole owner and publisher when Patterson left.
 Later his son, Penrose Schlauch, became editor.

-1 May 1879 The price of the newspaper was reduced to $1 from $2 for a year.
+1 May 1879 The price of the newspaper was reduced from $2 to $1 for an annual subscription.
 This actually led to an increase in circulation, but we have no exact figures on the number of subscriptions from those years.

 1880 While Schlauch served as census enumerator in Slatington for the 1880 U.S. federal census, George Samuel Marx (1854-1936) served as editor.
 In fact, the 1880 census lists Marx as a printer and as a boarder with Schlauch.